surajiyer28/FSCT/README.md

 Muneri and Mohan Gurung from PF Olsen (Australia) Ltd. https://au.pfolsen.com/, who provided a number of the raw point clouds and plot measurements used during the development and validation of this tool.

-## Contributing/Collaborating
-Interested in contributing to the FSCT project?
-Get in touch!
-This code is likely far from optimal, so if you find errors or have ideas/suggestions on improvements/better practices, they would be very welcome!
-A long term goal is to make a simple executable file for the whole tool to further lower the barriers for usage.

 ## References
 The deep learning component uses Pytorch https://pytorch.org/ and Pytorch-Geometric